acidtone/wbdv-winter-2020/materials/cpnt260/assignments/assignment-3/README.md

   - password strength guidelines (i.e. length, required symbols, etc)
   - which fields are mandatory?
 ## General Requirements
-- both pages should include global navigation for the Signup and Register links
+- both pages should include global navigation for the Login and Register links
 - both forms should be accessible
 - all code should validate
 - All CSS should be in an external stylesheet(s)